-- Print or download boarding passes online before you get to the airport if your airline offers that option.
+- Print or download boarding passes online.
+Do this before you get to the airport if your airline offers that option.

 Avoiding Stress at the Airport

 For starters, parents can travel with massive amounts of paraphernalia and negotiate all kinds of difficulties.
 They are young.
-But grandparents need to simplify, simplify, simplify!
+But grandparents need to simplify.

 - Apply for a Known Traveler Number (KTN).
 Qualified travelers don't have to remove belts, shoes, or light jackets.
 They don't have to remove laptops from bags or even take out their bagged liquids.
 These may seem like small inconveniences, but they make a big difference when traveling with kids.
 You can get a KTN through the TSA Pre-Check program, but it takes time, so be proactive.
 There is also a non-refundable fee.

-- Know the rules about liquids, gels, and aerosols -- the 3-1-1 rule.
+- Know the rules.
+When it comes to liquids, gels, and aerosols, remember the 3-1-1 rule.
 They must be three ounces or less and placed in a single quart-sized, zip-top plastic bag.
-Such bags are limited to one per traveler.
+The TSA limits such bags to one per traveler.
 If you can consolidate into one bag for grown-ups and one for children, that would be simpler yet.
 The bags must be removed from carry-ons and placed in a bin or on the conveyor belt for screening.

 - Dress simply.
 Unless you are qualified for TSA PreCheck, you'll have to remove shoes, belts, and jackets.
-Avoid shoes with shoelaces.
-Avoid extraneous outerwear and belts.
+Avoid shoes with shoelaces, extraneous outerwear, and belts.
 Go through handbags, computer cases, and other small carry-ons ahead of time to make sure that there is nothing that will cause a problem.

-- Use curbside check-in if it’s not too backed up.
+- Use curbside check-in.
+Go for this option if it’s not too backed up.

-- Take things to amuse the grandchildren but don’t overdo it.
+- Take things to amuse the grandchildren.
+But don’t overdo it.
 Remember that everything has to be carried on and carried off, so the smaller the better.
 Portable game players and digital tablets can be life-savers.
-Download movies to a tablet and the kids can watch them even if the airplane doesn't have wi-fi.
+Download movies to a tablet and the kids can watch them even if the airplane doesn't have Wi-Fi.
 Cheaper electronic games such as electronic Yahtzee are fine, but be sure the sound can be turned off.
 Low-tech works, too.
 If your grandchildren are readers, be sure they have a good book.
-Some other low-tech choices are playing cards and Sudoku or other puzzle books.
-For kids, a little younger, choose kids’ playing cards (simplified rules, fewer cards in a deck), BrainQuest flip cards, travel-sized MagnaDoodle or Etch-a-Sketch.
+Some other low-tech choices are playing cards, Sudoku, or other puzzle books.
+For younger kids, choose kids’ playing cards (simplified rules with fewer cards in a deck), BrainQuest flip cards, or travel-sized MagnaDoodle or Etch-a-Sketch.
 Don’t forget pen and paper for drawing and for playing tic-tac-toe or hangman.

-- Pack non-messy snacks such as grapes, string cheese, fruit snacks, and Goldfish crackers.
+- Pack non-messy snacks.
+Be creative when it comes to bringing snacks on the plane.
+You can bring grapes, string cheese, fruit snacks, and Goldfish crackers.
 Once again, whatever doesn’t get eaten must be carried off the plane, so don’t go overboard.
 If flying with a grandchild with a peanut allergy, you will have to take extra precautions.

 On the Ground Again

-- Have your ground transportation arranged ahead of time.
+- Have your ground transportation arranged.
 If renting a car, it’s worthwhile to become a member of the rental company’s express service.
 These services are generally free.
 Because your preferences are filed ahead of time, the paperwork is greatly reduced.
 Some companies offer a special line for express customers.
-You will have to join ahead of time, however, or you won't save any time.
+You will have to join the membership ahead of time, however, or you won't save any time.

-- Whatever type of transportation you are taking out of the airport, know all the details ahead of time—where to go to board, whether exact change is required, etc.
+- Know all the details.
+Whatever type of transportation you are taking out of the airport, know all the details ahead of time—where to board, whether you need exact, etc.